List of Star Wars spacecraft: Imperial shuttle (Lambda-class shuttle)

 Lambda-class T4a shuttles first appeared in Star Wars: Episode VI - Return of the Jedi, and were later added to the Special Edition release of The Empire Strikes Back.
-Joe Johnston, Ralph McQuarrie, and Nilo Rodis-Jamero borrowed elements from the skyhopper designed for A New Hope when refining the shuttle's appearance.
+Joe Johnston, Ralph McQuarrie, and Nilo Rodis-Jamero borrowed elements from the skyhopper designed by Colin Cantwell for A New Hope when refining the shuttle's appearance.
 Earlier versions were boxy, boat-like, or had TIE fighter-like components.
 Industrial Light and Magic's modelmakers made two shooting models, although CGI versions were used for the craft's Special Edition appearance in The Empire Strikes Back.
 The Theta-class shuttle in Revenge of the Sith was designed to appear like a predecessor to the Lambda class.
 A Lambda-class shuttle makes a cameo appearance during the docking sequence of Inara Serra's shuttle in "Serenity", the pilot episode of Joss Whedon's Firefly.

 According to reference material, Lambda-class shuttles are one of the most common vessels in the Imperial navy and can be configured for a number of roles, including cargo transport, troop carrier, or diplomatic courier.
 It is a popular personal transport for high-ranking Imperial officials as its armament, reinforced hull and deflector shielding allow it to travel safely even without an escort.
 It was also rumored by Imperial officials that the Emperor himself used a highly modified Lambda-class shuttle, which was allegedly equipped with a cloaking device.
 The shuttle is propelled by two ion engines while a hyperdrive allows for long-distance journeys.
 At 20 m long, the shuttle can carry up to 20 passengers in standard configuration or up to 80 metric tons (176,370lbs) of cargo.
 A crew of two to six pilot the shuttle in a forward cockpit, which in an emergency can jettison from the main body of the vehicle; not all 20 passengers can fit in the cockpit however, so the most senior personnel are given priority to escape.
 For armament the Lambda-class shuttle is equipped with two Taim & Bak KX5 double blaster cannons on the folding wings, two forward-mounted Taim & Bak GA-60s double laser cannons, and a rear-mounted ArMek R-Z0 retractable double blaster cannon.

 Imperial Star Destroyer

-The Star Destroyers are the Galactic Empire's assault ships.
-Much like the Republic assault ships, the two have similar hulls, bridges, engines, and many other parts.
-They appear in a variety of forms throughout the Star Wars franchise.
-The Ravager, an Executor-class Star Dreadnought, was destroyed during the Battle of Jakku.
+The Imperial-class Star Destroyers make their first theatrical appearance in the Star Wars (1977) and feature throughout the franchise.
+They are described as the chief warship of the Galactic Empire and act as the mobile headquarters for many high-ranking Imperial officers.
+Nearly 1,600 m long, these ships feature heavy armament, carry dozens of vessels including TIE Fighters, and transport thousands of Stormtroopers as they hunt down Rebel targets and instill fear in the civilian populace.
+However, at the Battle of Endor, they prove vulnerable to fleets of skilled Rebel pilots.
+The Force Awakens (2015) showcases the Graveyard of Ships on Jakku, described as the final resting place for many Imperial Star Destroyers when the Empire made their last stand against the New Republic.